Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Analytical Framework and Modeling Solutions

 The above approach only recalibrates the predictions by group but does not necessarily align with any labels for the task.
-As such, for the pairwise fairness metric Eq.~\eqref{eq:pairwise_gap} the method as described is not guaranteed to give per-component pairwise fairness.
-For that, we provide a slight modification of the algorithm above.
-We consider $\setone_0$ and $\setone_1$ to be the set of examples in $\setone$ with a negative and positive label, respectively; we similarly define $\settwo_0$ and $\settwo_1$.
+As such, for the pairwise ranking accuracy gap metric (Eq.~\eqref{eq:pairwise_gap}) the method as described is not guaranteed to give per-component pairwise fairness.
+For that, we provide a slight modification of the algorithm above, i.e., we exactly match the empirical distribution between $\Delta_k(\mathcal{A}_1, \mathcal{B}_0)$ and $\Delta_k(\mathcal{B}_1, \mathcal{A}_0)$ (Eq.~\eqref{eq:delta_pairwise_ranking_acc}), which aligns with the regularization proposed in \cite{DBLP:conf/kdd/BeutelCDQWWHZHC19}.
+In the following we show this label-conditioned distribution matching suffices to achieve pairwise ranking fairness for each component $k$.